balumantri46/django-ecommerce-webstore/README.md

 1. `clone` the repo.
 2. create a virtual environment.
 3. install django and pillow in the environment.
-4. pun the comand  `py manage.py runserver` .
+4. run the comand  `py manage.py runserver` .